Provincie-Zuid-Holland/satellite-images-datascience/README.md

 kernel = tif_kernel_generator.get_kernel_for_x_y(x_row,y_row )
 kernel.shape
 #output: (4, 32, 32)
+# This .tif file contains 4 dimensions in RGBI
 ```
 # Models.

-Since the satellite files contains a lot of pixels, sometimes 3 billion, we have used different models in order to increase performance for larger satellite images.
+Since the satellite files contains a lot of pixels and we predict per pixel, sometimes 3 billion, we have used different models in order to increase performance for larger satellite images.
 ## Euclidean distance Model.

 This model simply calculates the Euclidean distance to pre annotated pixel kernels and then basis it's predictions on the shortest distance.